pu2clr/SI4844/README.md

 The SI4844 is a +3.3 V only part.
 If you are not using a +3.3 V version of Arduino, you have to use a kind of converter.

-To use this labrary you need to build a radio based on SI4844 coneccted to Arduino.
+To use this labrary you need to build a radio based on SI4844 connected to Arduino.
 The schematic and photos below show the hardware and setup requirments for start using this library.

 ### Schematic